Gabology/kotlintest/README.md

 # Kotlin Akka HTTP example

-This is a minimal example of using Kotlin together with Maven and Akka HTTP.
+This is a minimal example of using producing the empty reduceLeft error with Kotlin and Maven.

-A version with tests can be found under the _test_ branch.